top of page

 He is still an active copywriter and gets fantastic results for his clients as well as his own brand — which is exactly what I want from an instructor.

-Jacob McMillen's copywriting course is a solid investment for anyone looking to start or grow their copywriting business.
+Jacob McMillen's copywriting course seems like a solid investment for anyone looking to start or grow their copywriting business.
 It provides a comprehensive overview of advanced copywriting techniques and includes exercises to help you develop your skills.

 It is important to note that success in ANY course depends on your willingness to take action independently and do the work required.